danog/MadelineProto/docs/TD_docs/methods/cancelDownloadFile.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Stops file downloading.
-If file already downloaded do nothing.
+If file is already downloaded, does nothing

 ### Params: